 - 1980: Radiologists started using teleradiology systems to receive images for telemedicine consultations.

 - 1990: The advent of the internet offered support for practically all information and traffic that was needed for telemedicine.

-Today, telemedicine is one of the key technologies at the heart of patient care revolution.
-By 2017, 76 percent of U.S. hospitals had connected with patients and practicing practitioners remotely via video and other technology.
+- 2017: 76 percent of U.S. hospitals reported having connected with patients and practicing practitioners remotely via video and other technology.

 Not only are private players embracing coverage for many telehealth services, but almost every state Medicaid program also features some form of coverage for telehealth services.

 How does telemedicine work?

 In most cases, telemedicine involves the use of a toll-free phone number or an online account.
 Patients request a visit, submit basic information on their health condition, and then the doctor either accepts or declines the visit, or schedules an appointment.